 In the wake of that decision, the government announced it would raise the age at which people could buy cigarettes from 16 to 18 from March 2007 in Scotland and from October 2007 in England and Wales.
 In Northern Ireland the age of sale for tobacco products was raised to 18 in September 2008.

-A study of barworkers in England showed that their exposure reduced on average between 73% and 91% and measures of their respiratory health significantly improved after the introduction of the legislation.
+A significant body of UK and international evidence now exists which demonstrates that smoke-free laws are effective in reducing exposure to secondhand smoke (SHS).
+A study of bar workers by Bath University showed that their exposure reduced on average between 73% and 91% and measures of their respiratory health significantly improved after the introduction of the legislation.

 “When non-smokers breathe in second-hand smoke – also known as passive smoking – it can be harmful.
-Research shows that non-smokers who live with smokers have a greater risk of heart disease than those who don’t."
+Research shows that non-smokers who live with smokers have a greater risk of heart disease than those who don’t.” – British Heart Foundation – 2012